-SimLab is open to interpreters working in healthcare.
+SimLab is a peer practice intensive for interpreters working in healthcare.

 "Something different, interesting, and feedback that's totally honest, impartial, and effective."

 "Just when you think you know it all, something like this opens your eyes for you to find out how little you know."

 "A space where you can be vulnerable, and where you find unconditional support."

 "If you are serious about our profession, you should consider taking SimLab to challenge yourself."

 "I had a great RSI experience and overcame my fear."